 You might be proud of the fact that you embraced using the Internet for your business early on.
 But showcasing your pride by not ever-changing your website design is a bad idea.
 You don’t have to be an early adopter of every web design trend that pops up, but when all of your competition has moved on to a different type of design.
 You can’t afford to be left behind.

 Simply put, old-timey websites will make your business look unprofessional and uninterested in attracting customers and clients.

 It Tries To Do Too Much

 Websites can consist of just a homepage.
 It’s not the best of ideas, but it is possible.
 However, if you try to pack the information you’d need several different pages for into that homepage, you’ll get an unappealing and unreadable mess.

 If your website doesn’t take into account that information should be properly grouped, separated, and illustrated, you need to redesign it as soon as possible.
 People like to see elegant websites that won’t try to fry their brains with information overload.

 It’s Still Not Mobile Responsive

-The one thing you can’t afford to miss out is the mobile boom that’s going on.
+The one thing you can’t afford to miss out on is the mobile boom that’s going on.
 People will be viewing your website on devices that are smaller than a laptop or a desktop computer.
-If your website is optimized for the larger devices, it won’t look good on their mobile counterparts.
+If your website is optimized for larger devices, it won’t look good on their mobile counterparts.
 And it can become too hard to navigate.